kartik-v/bootstrap-fileinput/README.md

 }
 ```

+### maxImageWidth
+_int_ the maximum allowed image width in `px` if you are uploading image files.
+Defaults to `null` which means no limit on image width.

+### maxImageHeight
+_int_ the maximum allowed image height in `px` if you are uploading image files.
+Defaults to `null` which means no limit on image height.

+### minImageWidth
+_int_ the minimum allowed image width in `px` if you are uploading image files.
+Defaults to `null` which means no limit on image width.

+### minImageHeight
+_int_ the minimum allowed image height in `px` if you are uploading image files.
+Defaults to `null` which means no limit on image height.

 ### maxFileSize
 _float_ the maximum file size for upload in KB.
 If set to `0`, it means size allowed is unlimited.
 Defaults to `0`.